Supersevie/Supersevie/README.md

 HI this is Luca, and this is a place where we can share and archive all of our Main Lesson Pages.

+To get started vewing, open one of the branches above.

+If you'd like to add,

 <!---